monkeybits1/JavaScript_Object/README.md

 # JavaScript_Object

-How to deep compare JavaScript objects?
+  How to DEEP COMPARE JavaScript objects?

 This code helps to deep compare objects containing string, number, boolean, function, array, and nested objects.